Audits – Reviews – Compilations

 An audit provides the highest level of assurance.
 An audit is a methodical review and objective examination of the financial statements, including the verification of specific information as determined by the auditor or as established by general practice.

-Our work includes a review of internal controls, testing of selected transactions, and communication with third parties.
+Our Financial statement audit services work includes a review of internal controls, testing of selected transactions, and communication with third parties.
 Based on our findings, we issue a report on whether the financial statements are fairly stated and free of material misstatements.

 An Audit allows you to…